rwilson504/Blogger/Isolate-Boostrap-CSS-PCF/isolate-bootstrap-css-for-pcf.md

 Within the css folder create a new file called isolate.less and then open this file in the editor of your choosing.

 Create a CSS class within the isolate.less file.
 This class name will be the prefix which will be applied as a prefix to all the css that we will then mark as imports to this class.
+With the class you will @import the CSS files you need from the Bootstrap distro.
+You can include as many as you need.

+Finally we will run the lessc command in a Command prompt to generate our new css file.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4NzI4NjYxNyw0NTYzOTg4MTksLTYyND
-U0NjYyNCw1MDcxODUwMjFdfQ==
+eyJoaXN0b3J5IjpbLTY5NTM4OTI0MSwxODg3Mjg2NjE3LDQ1Nj
+M5ODgxOSwtNjI0NTQ2NjI0LDUwNzE4NTAyMV19
 -->